Free Bench Resource

 DissipationTarget mAPlate Watts

-Targets assume direct plate-current measurement at the live plate voltage you entered.
+Targets compare per-tube current against the live plate voltage you entered.

 Technical Guide